binhho2607/ArgoVX/README.md

 Simply download the files or make a pull request, then run the file main.py

 ## Reminders
--Make sure that appropriate administative settings is given so that the program can access the desired .csv file.
+-Make sure that appropriate administative settings is given so that the program can access the desired .csv file. <br />
--Update to the latest version of Python to ensure that the program runs smoothly -ArgoVX requires Internet connection to work properly
+-Update to the latest version of Python to ensure that the program runs smoothly <br />
+-ArgoVX requires Internet connection to work properly